 Because of changing and limited federal funding of the SEOG program, STC's SEOG award amounts change from year to year.
-Please reference STC's Financial Aid Frequently Asked Questions Flyer for the current year to see maximum award amounts and the number of credit hours that students must enroll in to qualify.
+Please reference STC's Financial Aid Frequently Asked Questions link at the STC Financial Aid website for the current year to see maximum award amounts and the number of credit hours that students must enroll in to qualify.